jnrushy/metrics-yaml-generator/README.md

 - `--output`: Path for the output file.
 If not provided, the base file will be updated
 - `--validate/--no-validate`: Enable/disable validation of the result (default: enabled)
+- `--check-columns/--no-check-columns`: Enable/disable column compatibility checking (default: enabled)

+The column compatibility checking ensures that only measures referencing columns that exist in the base dataset will be included.
+This prevents runtime errors in dashboards due to references to non-existent columns.

 ### Managing Templates